 occurring only on specific categories of registered boats.

-3000 injuries and approximately $38 million dollars of damage to property as a
+injuries and approximately $39 million dollars of damage to property as a result of

 deaths per 100,000 registered recreational vessels.